emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 This use case is the less trendy of all the use cases by far as its ambitious is limited to migration and coexistence, as usual.
 Nevertheless from a telco perspective, it is the centrality for 2 main reasons:

 - to start immediatly the move to energy efficiency using legacy devices;
-- to account the gain of the move one started;
+- to account the gain of energy efficiency during incremental deployment of energy efficient network components;

-Once upon a time there was an very old legacy router named Rusty equipped with outdated ethernet and ugly optical interfaces.
-Despite his worn-out appearance, Rusty was determined to contribute to the energy efficiency effort.
-He dreamed of finding a way to optimize his old circuits and help reduce the power consumption of the network he had faithfully served for so many years.
-Though he was no longer in his prime, Rusty believed that even an old router like him could make a difference in a world striving for sustainability and help reduce the carbon footprint.
-He is convince that he still had a part to play in making the digital world a greener place.

-An  legacy router, equipped with Ethernet ports and optical interfaces, remained in operation within the network.
-Despite its dated design, there is ongoing interest in exploring ways to improve its energy efficiency.
-Efforts are considered to upgrade its blades and to optimize its internal circuitry to reduce the overall power consumption of the network.
-It enables the improvement of the router energy efficiency while reducing the global resource consumption of the network.
+Legacy routers, equipped with traditional Ethernet ports and optical interfaces will continue to operate within the network.
+As part of broader sustainability and energy efficiency goals, there is interest in exploring the incremental integration of such devices into energy efficiency framework deployments.

+Two directions are considered:

+- Improving energy efficiency of legacy devices through targeted upgrades—such as replacing line cards, optimizing firmware behavior, or reconfiguring interface usage based on operational demand.

+- Including legacy devices in early phases of energy-aware system deployment, ensuring that improvements are not limited only to new hardware generations.

+Legacy devices can still contribute to reducing overall power consumption and lowering resource usage and associated environmental impact.
+Supporting these incremental improvements helps bridge the gap between existing infrastructure and modern energy-aware network strategies.

-Device moving gradually to GREEN energy efficiency support:
+Device moving gradually to GREEN energy efficiency supports:

 - step 1 "baseline" : establishing a reference point of typical energy usage, which is crucial for identifying inefficiencies and measuring improvements over time.
   At this step the controler use only the (c) part of the framework.
 It is collected from the datasheet.